ibm-cloud-docs/databases-for-postgresql/howto-user-management.md

 You can bypass creating users through IBM Cloud entirely, and create users directly in PostgreSQL with `psql`.
 This allows you to make use of PostgreSQL's native [role and user management](https://www.postgresql.org/docs/current/database-roles.html).
 Users/roles created in `psql` have to have all of their privileges set manually, as well as privileges to the objects that they create.

-Users created directly in PostgreSQL do not appear in _Service Credentials_, but you can [add them](/docs/services/databases-for-postgresql?topic=messages-for-postgresql-connection-strings#generating-service-credentials-for-existing-users) if you choose.
+Users that are created directly in PostgreSQL do not appear in _Service Credentials_, but you can [add them](/docs/services/databases-for-postgresql?topic=messages-for-postgresql-connection-strings#generating-service-credentials-for-existing-users) if you choose.

-Note that these users will not be integrated with IAM controls, even if added to _Service Credentials_.
+Note that these users are not integrated with IAM controls, even if added to _Service Credentials_.
 {: .tip}

 ## The `ibm` and `ibm-replication` Users

-If you run the `\du` command with your admin account, you might notice two users named `ibm` and `ibm-replication`.
+If you run the `\du` command with your admin account, you might notice two users that are named `ibm` and `ibm-replication`.
 These users are internal administrative accounts that manage replication, metrics, and other functions that ensure the stability of your deployment.
 The `ibm` and the `ibm-replication` accounts are the only superusers on your deployment.
 A superuser account is not available for you to use.